 Curricular Practical Training (CPT)

-Beginning Monday, July 1, eligible F-1 students planning to work off-campus in the United States during Fall 2019 may submit their CPT application by email to their dedicated IS Advisor.
-CPT applications will not be accepted before July 1.
+Beginning Friday, November 8, eligible F-1 students planning to work off-campus in the United States during Spring 2020 may submit their CPT application by email to their dedicated IS Advisor.
+CPT applications will not be accepted before November 8.
 Your new Form I-20 will be issued within 3-5 business days following the submission of a complete Request Form, I-94 Record, Offer Letter, and CPT Quiz results.

 Quick Information & Links

 Basics: Curricular Practical Training (CPT) is an F-1 off-campus authorization for paid and unpaid positions directly related to the major field of study listed on Page 1 of the Form I-20.
 CPT can be used to authorize a variety of positions, including employment, internships, fellowships, practicums, etc.

 Context: U.S. federal regulations grant universities the authority to issue CPT for opportunities that are integral to the curriculum of a degree program.
 CPT is unique among U.S. work authorizations for foreign citizens because it does not require an application to USCIS.
 This makes CPT a natural target for scrutiny by immigration authorities.
 Perceived abuse of CPT could jeopardize access to future immigration benefits.

 Conditions: Unless required by the academic curriculum, CPT cannot be used during the first two semesters of F-1 study.
 F-1 Students may not exceed three CPT authorizations during a degree program.
 Withdrawal from an internship course voids CPT authorization, and students who fail an internship course must contact their IS Advisor immediately.
 A CPT eligible course cannot be the only course in the final term of study with limited exceptions (see the CPT Eligible Course list).
 Undergraduate students must have declared a major before becoming eligible for CPT.